 In your “mobile office” you’ll feel super organized if you have a few small office supplies with you…a mini 3-hole punch, a mini stapler and a staple remover.
 These will come in super handy!

 What items do you use most when you’re studying?
-Let me know in the comments below!
+Join the conversation in our Facebook group, Thriving Nursing Students!